 It lets you control learner pace.
 You can manage your learner journey to an extent by specifying how long they should spend on an interactive element.

 It’s widely supported.
-SCORM is the most popular set of standards for course creation and LMSs, so if your elearning is SCORM-compliant, you’ll have no shortage of LMSs to choose from.
+SCORM is the most popular set of standards for course creation and LMSs, so if you have SCORM compliant elearning, you’ll have no shortage of LMSs to choose from.

 There’s a limit to what it can track.
 SCORM lets you monitor basic data like whether a learner has completed a module and their overall score, but it won’t let you track anything more detailed than that.

 It was designed for Flash.
 SCORM was originally intended for Flash-based courses, which aren’t a popular option now that support for Flash is fading.
-HTML5 courses can be created to SCORM standards, but it limits their functionality.
+HTML5 courses can be created for SCORM compliant learning management systems, but it limits their functionality.

 It’s very secure.
 AICC supports highly secure HTTPS data transfers between the content and the LMS and AICC content can also be kept on a separate server to its LMS.